Information

 Candidates and campaign teams must thoroughly read and follow all elections bylaws, policies, and procedures.
 Failure to comply may result in penalties or disqualification.
 Make sure you’re prepared and informed to run a fair and successful campaign!

-If you believe a candidate or campaign has violated election rules, you can file a formal complaint.
-Follow these steps:
+If you believe a candidate or campaign has violated election rules, you can submit a complaint.

 All required forms for USC elections, including Nomination Forms, Expense Tracking Sheets, and Appeal Forms, are available through the Elections Governance Board (EGB).